Cláudio Silva: Ultimate Fighting Championship

 Silva faced Danny Roberts on 16 March 2019 at UFC Fight Night 147.
 He won the fight via an armbar submission in the third round.

 The bout with Emeev was rescheduled and was expected to take place on 3 August 2019 at UFC on ESPN 5.
 In turn, Emeev was removed from this event due to alleged visa issues, that restricted his travel to the United States.
 He was replaced by promotional newcomer Cole Williams.
 At the weigh-ins, Williams weighed in at 176 pounds, 5 pounds over the welterweight non-title fight limit of 171.
 As a result, Williams was fined 30 percent of his purse, and the bout proceeded at a catchweight.
 Silva won the fight via a rear-naked choke submission in the first round.

 Silva was scheduled to face Muslim Salikhov on 18 October 2020 at UFC Fight Night: Ortega vs. The Korean Zombie.
-However on October 4, it was announced that Salikhov pulled out due to undisclosed reasons and was replaced by James Krause.
+However, on 4 October, it was announced that Salikhov pulled out due to undisclosed reasons and was replaced by James Krause.
 He lost the fight via unanimous decision.

 Silva faced Court McGee on 22 May 2021 at UFC Fight Night 188 He lost the fight via unanimous decision.

 Silva was expected to return after an extended hiatus and face Gunnar Nelson on 19 March 2022 at UFC Fight Night 204.
 However, Silva pulled out in early March due to a knee injury and was replaced by Takashi Sato.

-Silva faced Nicolas Dalby on July 23, 2022, at UFC Fight Night 208.
+Silva faced Nicolas Dalby on 23 July 2022, at UFC Fight Night 208.
 He lost the fight via unanimous decision.

 In August 2022, it was announced that Silva was no longer on the UFC roster.

 Silva announced his retirement from competing in MMA in January 2023.